mostaquenaim/Image-gallery/README.md

 ## Features

-- View a gallery of images.
-- Select images to perform actions (reorder or delete).
-- Reorder images by dragging and dropping.
+This web application offers a user-friendly image gallery experience with the following features:

+1. **Image Gallery:** Browse a collection of images in a visually appealing gallery format.

+2. **Image Selection:** Select one or more images by simply clicking on them.
+A checkbox appears for selected images.

+3. **Reordering Images:** Reorder images effortlessly using drag-and-drop functionality.
+Customize the gallery layout as you prefer.

-- Delete selected images with a confirmation dialog.
+4. **Deletion with Confirmation:** Safely delete selected images with a confirmation dialog.
+This action is irreversible to prevent accidental deletions.

-- User-friendly animations for deletion and selection.
-- Responsive design for various screen sizes.
+5. **Animation Effects:** Enjoy smooth animations for image selection and deletion, enhancing the overall user experience.

+6. **Responsive Design:** Access the image gallery from various devices and screen sizes.
+The responsive design ensures a seamless experience on both desktop and mobile.

+The project aims to provide an intuitive and visually appealing interface for managing and interacting with your image collection.
+Try it out and enjoy the convenience of image selection, reordering, and deletion in a single application.

 ## Getting Started